ministryofjustice/licences/licences-specs/README.md

 ### Stepwise specs

 This means that the tests in a spec are executed from top to bottom.
-This means that each test depends on the prevous tests.
+This means that each test depends on the previous tests.
 Disadvantage is not being able to run an individual test.
 Advantage is not having to login and navigate back to the same page again.

 When adding or changing tests, consider the context assumed by existing tests.